colab-coop/colab-coop/src/blog/markdown/call-to-action-buttons-are-so-2015.md

 ”[The app integration on the marketing pages] showcases the software beautifully.
 Is it the first full web app embedded in a marketing page in the history of the Internet?” wonders Bruce Kirsch.
 “I’ve never seen anything like this.”

-We are not ones to brag and boast but since we create something that’s never been done in the history of the internet (not verified) ;), we thought we’d share.
+We are not ones to brag and boast but since we created something that’s never been done in the history of the internet (not verified) ;), we thought we’d share.
 Revolutionary app embed?
 Check!